Woman escapes Santa Rosa house fire unhurt

 “There was one occupant at home at the time, and she escaped through a back window into the backyard,” Battalion Chief Matthew Gloeckner with the Santa Rosa Fire Department said Saturday.

-The name of the woman was not immediately released.
+Fire officials did not release the woman’s name.
 The cause of the fire is under investigation.

 The Santa Rosa Fire Department received multiple calls about 8 p.m.
 Friday reporting the house fire at Peterson Lane near Marsh Court in Santa Rosa.